dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 }
 ```

-During development, you may have used the [Create and Drop APIs](xref:core/managing-schemas/ensure-created) to iterate quickly; but now that your application is going to production, you need a way to evolve the schema without dropping the entire database.
+During development, you may have used the [Create and Drop APIs](xref:core/managing-schemas/ensure-created) to iterate quickly, changing your model as needed; but now that your application is going to production, you need a way to safely evolve the schema without dropping the entire database.

 ### Install the tools